cppavel/IntroToComputingFinalAssignment/README.md

 An ARM assembly language routine, which checks if a given matrix is a magic square.

 ## Chess clock
-An Arm assembly language routine, which describes the fucntionality of a chess clock device.
+An ARM assembly language routine, which describes the functionality of a chess clock device.
 The user can specify the length of each round.

 ## More